-This article describes steps one can take to hide or show the Windows Security app Device security section in Windows 11.
+This article describes steps to hide or show the Windows Security app Device security section in Windows 11.

 The Windows Security app is a built-in application that comes with Windows 11.
-It provides a centralized dashboard to see what’s happening with the security and health of your device and take any actions needed.
+It provides a centralized dashboard to see what’s happening with your device’s security and health and take any necessary actions.

 The Device Security section provides the settings to help protect your device from malicious software attacks.
 For supported devices, they will also see Core isolation, Secure boot, and Data encryption in this section.